Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 provided at no charge to the requesting agency.
 Upon request, the Provider shall assist in such reviews, and provide complete copies of medical records.
-Any authorized federal or State government agency, Larson its Representative, = or any duly authorized state or federal designee, may use these records to carry out their authorized duties, reviews, audits, administrative, civil and/or criminal investigations and/or prosecutions.
+Any authorized federal or State government agency, earecmirc its Representative, rare or any duly authorized state or federal designee, may use these records to carry out their authorized duties, reviews, audits, administrative, civil and/or criminal investigations and/or prosecutions.
 ## 5.19.3
-and Provider recognize that in the event of termination of the CRA between and for any reason(s) described therein, Provider shall immediately make avail , 10 or its designated representative, in a usable form, any or all records, whether medical or financial, related to the provider's activities undertaken pursuant to this Agreement.
+and Provider recognize that in the event of termination of the CRA between and for any reason(s) described therein, Provider shall immediately make available, to or its designated representative, in a usable form, any or all records, whether medical or financial, related to the provider's activities undertaken pursuant to this Agreement.
 The provision of such records shall be at no expense to
 ## 5.19.4